 As they search for a better future, the citizens of developing and transforming economies - as well as those living in the developed countries - need an alternative to the outmoded and dehumanizing systems of traditional socialism and capitalism.
 All nations now have the power to create new property for the poor, without taking existing property from the rich.
 Leaders who believe in Peace through Justice have in their reach a new model for economic globalization.
-Guided by a true and just third way, we can meet the challenge of R. Buckminster Fuller to:
+And for those who appreciate the vital role of America and America's military in protecting and promoting freedom, democracy and justice world-wide, there is Victor Hugo's insight: